 Hantamah bint Hisham

-Hantamah bint Hisham was born in Mecca into the Banu Makhzum clan, a prominent branch of the Quraysh tribe.
+Hantamah bint Hisham was born in Mecca into the Banu Makhzum clan.
 She was the daughter of Hisham ibn al-Mughirah, a respected figure in Meccan society.
 Her father arranged her marriage to Khattab ibn Nufayl, a member of the Banu Adi clan.
 The couple had two children:

 - Umar ibn al-Khattab (born around 583 or 584 CE), who later became the second Caliph of Islam.